barseghyanartur/django-fobi/src/fobi/contrib/apps/wagtail_integration/README.rst

 Usage
 ~~~~~
-The ``fobi.contrib.apps.feincms_integration.widgets.FobiFormWidget`` consists
+The ``fobi.contrib.apps.wagtail_integration.models.FobiFormPage`` consists
-of the following fields:
+of the following django-fobi specific fields (as well as of other Wagtail
+Page related fields):

 - Form: The form to be used.
 - Form template name: Template to be used to render the embed form.